Isaiah Williams (wide receiver, born 2001): Cincinnati Bengals

 On November 8, 2024, Williams was claimed off waivers by the Cincinnati Bengals.
 Starting with the Bengals' Week 14 game against the Dallas Cowboys, Williams took over punt return duties for the Bengals after an injury to Charlie Jones.
 He remained in the role for the rest of the season.

 On August 26, 2025, Williams was waived by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.

 New York Jets

 On September 10, 2025, Williams was signed by the New York Jets off the Bengals' practice squad.
 He was released on October 4, and re-signed to the practice squad.
 Williams was promoted to the active roster on October 18.
 In Week 8, Williams returned five kicks for 132 yards and three punts for 38 yards in a 39-38 win over the Cincinnati Bengals, earning AFC Special Teams Player of the Week.
+In Week 10 against the Cleveland Browns, Williams returned a punt for a touchdown, one drive after teammate Kene Nwangwu had recorded a kick return touchdown.